Thai Larb Recipe (Larb Moo)

 Instructions

-- Prepare shallots, cilantro, mint leaves, and scallions.
+- Prepare herbs: Prepare shallots, cilantro, mint leaves, and scallions.
 Set each ingredient aside separately over a large plate and ready to use.
-Season the ground meat with lime juice, pepper, and salt.
+In a large bowl, season the ground beef with lime juice, pepper, and salt.

-- While the skillet is still hot, add shallots, stir and use the remaining warmth to bring out the shallot fragrance.
-Season the meat with fish sauce, coconut aminos, lime juice, and chili flakes, and lastly add cilantro, mint leaves, and scallions.
-Toss and taste test to adjust the dish to your personal preference – perhaps more lime, fish sauce…etc.
+- Season: While the skillet is still hot, add shallots, stir and use the remaining warmth to bring out the fragrance.
+Season the meat with fish sauce, lime juice, and chili powder, and lastly add cilantro, mint leaves, and scallions.
+Toss and taste to adjust the dish to your personal preference (more lime, fish sauce, or chili powder).

 Notes